hbuyse/AccroApp/README.md

 current tournaments that are organized through France.

 ## TODO
-  * Change all variables from french to english
+  * Change all commentaries from french to english
+  * Navigation Drawer for the regions of France
   * Showing the adress of the tournament in the View of the tournament
   * Showing the triangle which show the type of surface of the tournament
   * Showing the FULL rectangle if the tournament is full